VertexF/ObsidianNotes/Vaulty/6 - Main Notes/Setting up and running the vkCmdDraw command.md

 vkCmdBindPipeline(commandBuffers[currentFrame], VK_PIPELINE_BIND_POINT_GRAPHICS, mainPipeline);
 ```

 The second argument tells vulkan what type of pipeline you're binding.
-This is because vulkan needs to know about the attachments in the fragmant shader in the **VkAttachmentReference**
+This is because vulkan needs to know about the attachments in the fragment shader in the **VkAttachmentReference**

 If you've set things up so the viewport and scissor are dynamic when [[Setting up the dynamic states]]
 within the graphics pipeline here is were you have to dynamically set up them up.